smartlyio/full-stack-open-pokedex/exercise1.md

 maintaining the pipeline.
 Also the programming language or technology stack is a factor because while most CI tools support a large amount of languages, the application language might not be one of them.
 Therefore, some application specific configuration might be required.
 Buddy would be better in cloud-based environments as it is a web-based and self-hosted CI tool designed for Git users.

+changing part of the code and not deploying